cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 | [**NOTE 1**: This will be taken as a whole block and placed directly on a .tf file]
 | [**NOTE 2**: Clouds that don't support resource creation with Terraform or k8saaS can't currently be tested with this Test-Suite]
-|

 ``Dependencies``

 This file takes also HCL code.
-There are providers for which dependencies are required, for example Azure: terraform can't create a VM if there is no NIC for it.
+There are providers for which dependencies are required, for example Azure: Terraform can't create a VM if there is no NIC for it.
 Then this is the file to define those dependencies needed by the VMs.

 Configuration examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some providers do not allocate public IPs to the VMs but use NAT.
-Hence the VM can be reached from outside but that IP is not really residing on the VM.
-This causes conflicts when creating the Kubernetes cluster.
-If one wants to run the Test-Suite on a provider of this case, then the suite must be launched from within the network the nodes will be connected to, this is a private network.
-In other words, a VM will have to be created first manually and the Test Suite will have to be triggered from there.

-Note that some providers offer Kubernetes service, meaning it is possible to create a Kubernetes cluster on a few clicks.
-In these cases, the cluster can be reached through the internet even though the VMs do not have public IPs.
-For this case refer to the section "4.
-Using existing clusters".

 Examples of all configuration files for several public cloud providers can be found inside *examples*.
 Find below these lines details on how to run the suite on some of the main providers:

 ``Azure``

-Find the example files at *examples/azure*.
-It is also possible to use AKS to provision the cluster.
-In this case, create the cluster, fetch kube/config and run the Test-Suite using the option '--only-test'.
+(Find the example files at *examples/azure*.
+It is also possible to use AKS to provision the cluster, for this refer to section "Using existing clusters".)

+Install az CLI and configure credentials with 'az login'.

 ``AWS``

-Find the example files at *examples/aws*.
-It is also possible to use EKS to provision the cluster.
-In this case, create the cluster, fetch kube/config and run the Test-Suite using the option '--only-test'.
+(Find the example files at *examples/aws*.
+It is also possible to use EKS to provision the cluster, for this refer to section "Using existing clusters".)

+Region, access key and secret key must be hardcoded in the file *configurations/credentials*.

 ``GCP``

-Find the example files at *examples/gcp*.
+(Example files at *examples/gcp*.
+It is also possible to use GKE to provision the cluster, for this refer to section "Using existing clusters".)

+For authentication, donwload the JSON file with the credentials from the Google Cloud console.
+Then, the file *configurations/credentials* must contain *credentials = "${file("CREDENTIALS_FILE")}"* and
+*project = "PROJECT_ID"*, where CREDENTIALS_FILE should be the path to the downloaded file and PROJECT_ID the id of your GCP project.

 The VMs need public IP's (NAT) to connect to the internet if the network used it the "default" one and differing to other providers these are not allocated unless specified, using network_interface.access_config{} in the instance definition.
-By default, GCP VMs can't be ssh'd using the root user, but the TS requires this to be possible in order to install the required packages on each VM.
-Therefore, you have to create beforehand this user and specify it at configs.yaml's openUser.

-It is also possible to use GKE to provision the cluster.
-In this case, create the cluster, |use_gke| and run the Test-Suite using the option '--only-test'.

 .. |use_gke| raw:: html